 The government of Quintana Roo is still asking tourist and locals to frequently wash hands, use face masks, practice social distancing, and to report any symptoms if they arise.

-What is NOT open under the orange light:
+What is NOT open under the yellow light:

 - night clubs